AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/solving-problems/chromecast.md

 ---
-title: ’Compatibility of AdGuard VPN with Chromecast’
+title: Compatibility of AdGuard VPN with Chromecast
 sidebar_position: 5
 ---